 Why some people can’t take a stable job?

 Those questions are both in my mind and vocalized by family and friends.
-Fact is… Entrepreneurship is a little like a drug.
-No matter how hard you fail, 9 to 5 jobs kill me faster.
-By insecurity, people only think about money and revenue and buying a f*cking house and making kids.
+Fact is… Entrepreneurship is like a drug.
+No matter how hard you fail, 9 to 5 jobs kill you faster.
+By insecurity, people only think about money and revenue, buying a house, and having kids.
 Would I like to buy a house and have kids?
 Sure.
 Would I find a nice steady job and revenue to do that and become a family man?
 Kill me.

 I admire the people who can do that, but I just feel it down in my gut that it’s not for me.
-Sometimes, we need my own thing, my own path and that constant sense of adventure.
-I need to settle down on my own terms.
-It doesn’t mean I’ll always be travelling around or anything; it just means I want to create stuff, like this agency, this podcast and even this article you are currently reading.
+Sometimes, we need our own thing, path, and constant sense of adventure.
+I need to settle down on my terms.
+It doesn’t mean I’ll always be travelling around; it just means I want to create stuff, like this agency, this podcast and even this article you are reading.
 And evidently, I cannot do that when I work a full-time job.

-But when I have uncertainty, chaos and a life of unknown in front of me… it suddenly tingles deep inside me.
-It makes me want to scream and cry and laugh and run and dance at the same time.
+But when I have uncertainty, chaos and a life of unknowns in front of me… it suddenly tingles deep inside me.
+It makes me want to scream, cry, laugh, run, and dance simultaneously.
 It makes me want to create.
 Maybe that’s why many artists are also tortured souls.
 I’m by no means an artist or a writer.
 I mean, look at this text… It’s more like an email from me to all of you.
 Go read theworldofchinese.com for some proper, serious, long reads.
 This, here, is my playground.

 With a couple of weeks to go before the end of 2023, I still need to figure out some things.
 Mainly where to put my focus.
-It took me a while, despite it being evident, but I need to focus on a couple of really good things to make everything work.
+Despite it being evident, it took me a while, but I needed to focus on some good things to make everything work.
 This blog and the Roamographer are also part of the bigger question… Should I start it again for real or let it go and put my energy somewhere else?

 On the table, I have Crelong Media (my agency and all the contracts that go with it), LinkedIn Personal Branding, Toasting Failure Podcast, the Roamographer brand (this blog, Instagram, TikTok, YouTube…) and taking care of myself in general… I already think the plate is too full.
 Maybe this blog is too much, and I should make video updates on TikTok, Instagram and YouTube.
 But people also want to read this instead…I don’t know.